-Carbon/Carbon dioxide emissions - fossil fuelled power stations generate electricity by burning large amounts of fossil fuels.
-Fossil fuels contain carbon and during combustion this combines with oxygen to form carbon dioxide which is a greenhouse gas.
+Carbon/Carbon dioxide emissions - fossil fuelled power stations generate electricity by burning large amounts of fossil fuels to turn water into steam.
+These fuels contain carbon and during combustion this combines with oxygen to form carbon dioxide which is a greenhouse gas.
 Greenhouse gases are accepted as contributing to climate change.